 Studying for this class really means practicing the techniques by solving problems, going to class/recitations, and doing the readings.
 Furthermore, some material covered in class may not be available in the textbook and you may be tested on it.
 Some questions in the exams can be answered only if classes are attended.
-You are required to check the course website on Canvas and MyEconLab regularly.
+You are required to check the course website on Canvas and Mindtap regularly.
 Most (but not all) of the class material including lecture notes, problem sets, exercises, readings, etc. will be posted online.
 All the major announcements can also be found on Canvas.
 This means that you need to check the course website at least a couple of times during each week.
 I will assume that each student is aware of all the material posted on the Canvas.
 To get exposed to the full class material you must come to class.
-Please make yourselves familiar with the Canvas and MyEconLab systems within the first few days of the semester if you have not used them before.
+Please make yourselves familiar with the Canvas and Mindtap systems within the first few days of the semester if you have not used them before.
 Finally, make absolutely sure you are registered for this class and can access the Canvas system, so that you will receive my messages in case I send e-mails through the Canvas system.

 - Drawback of late enrollment: If you sign up for the class late, and you miss any graded assignment(s) as a result, those will count as zero.
-One of those assignments will constitute the lowest assignment and will be dropped.
-If you miss more than one assignment, that will likely impact your letter grade.
+I will disregard one such assignments from your letter grade score.
+However, if you miss more than one assignment, this will likely impact your letter grade.